ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

 The only thing that is going to change in our input files are the number of atoms and the atomic positions.
 The input files [C2H6.in](02_ethane/C2H6.in) and [C2H4.in](03_ethene/C2H4.in) have been made for you in the directories `02_ethane` and `03_ethene` respectively.

-Recall that we can use the `diff` command to check for differences between two files, as we learned in [Lab 1](../lab01/readme.md).
+We can use the `diff` command to check for differences between two file.
 To see the changes made in the ethane input file relative to the one for methane that we have been working on, use the diff command.
 If you are in the `lab02` directory then this can be done using the command:

 ```bash
 diff 01_methane/CH4.in 02_ethane/C2H6.in